ygweygyigyigyigerig/Mine_Hyprland_dots/README.md

 ```

 # Instalation process (works only for arch and arch based distros)
-I've made instalation and setup script with help of [Frogprog](https://github.com/FrogProg09).
-I've tested it in vm and on bare metal (my pc).
-Everyting seemed to work fine, but as coding rule says: "if code works on your machine it doesn't mean it have to on somone's other".

 If everything worked, or didn't work at all, either way please contact me in discord.
 My nick is at [disclaimer](#Disclaimer) section.